Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

     }
 }
 ```

+---
 # new Operator
 * We *can use new operator to create object*.
 ```java
 Test t = new Test();
 ```
 * *After creating an object*, *constructor* will be *executed to perform initialization of an object*.
 Hence, *constructor* is *not for creation of object* and it is *for initialization of an object*.
 * In java, we *have only new keyword* but *not delete keyword*.
-Because, *destruction of useless objects* is the* responsibility if garbage collector*.
+Because, *destruction of useless objects* is the *responsibility of garbage collector*.

+---
 # [] Operator
 * We *can use this operator to declare and create array*.
 ```java